purplesyringa/site/blog/webp-the-webpage-compression-format/index.md

 Why?
 Well, WebP, being a compressed blob, is almost uniformly random, a property retained after base64, the 8-bit-to-6-bit transform.
 The Huffman tree generated by gzip, applied to uniformly random data, effectively provides an inverse 6-bit-to-8-bit transform.

-We could use Unicode and UTF-16, but sometimes the first solution is simply the right one.
+We could use Unicode and UTF-16, but sometimes the first solution is the right one.

 ### Example

 A real-world web page compressed with WebP?
 Oh, how about the one you're reading right now?
-Unless you're using a really old browser or have JavaScript turned off, WebP is used to compress this page starting from the "Fool me twice" section.
+Unless you use an old browser or have JavaScript turned off, WebP compresses this page starting from the "Fool me twice" section.
 If you haven't noticed this, I'm happy the trick is working :-)

 Oh, and if you want to know what the WebP looks like?
-Here's a square WebP of this page:
+Here is a square WebP of this page:

 ![This page in WebP format](this-page.webp)

-The WebP I actually use is tall and narrow, but this one makes for a better view.
+The WebP used in code is tall and narrow, but this gives a better view.

 The bright part on the very top and the very bottom is text and code.
 The hatched one at about 1/5 is the diagram.
 The dark part, taking most of the page, is the *text* on the diagram.
-(Yes, really!
-It doesn't use a font.)
+(Yes, it doesn't use a font.)

-The really bright pixels throughout text?
+The few brightest pixels throughout the text?
 Those are Unicode characters, mostly punctuation like the apostrophe and the ellipsis.

-The actual savings here are unfortunately quite moderate: the original is `87 KiB` after gzip, the WebP one is `83 KiB` after gzip.
-In contrast, brotli would provide `69 KiB`.
+The actual savings here are moderate: the original is `88 KiB` with gzip, and the WebP one is `83 KiB` with gzip.
+In contrast, Brotli would provide `69 KiB`.
 Better than nothing, though.

 Also, hey, it's fun.
 I like having fun.

 ### Links

-Rust code, the corpus and various other files are available [on GitHub](https://github.com/purplesyringa/site/tree/master/blog/webp-the-webpage-compression-format).
+Rust code, the corpus, and various other files are available [on GitHub](https://github.com/purplesyringa/site/tree/master/blog/webp-the-webpage-compression-format).
 Join the discussion on Reddit if you feel like it.